Clacton-on-Sea: Cultural references

-On the Easter weekend of 1964, rival youth gangs of Mods and Rockers descended upon Clacton-on-Sea.
-They created mild havoc by fighting with each other.
+On the Easter weekend of 1964, rival youth gangs of Mods and Rockers descended upon Clacton-on-Sea; they created mild havoc by fighting with each other.

 The music video for "Always on My Mind" by the Pet Shop Boys was filmed in Clacton, which was also the setting for their film It Couldn't Happen Here.
-Parts of the 2019 film Yesterday (working title All You Need Is Love) were also filmed in Clacton.
+Parts of the 2019 film Yesterday were also filmed in the town.

+Clacton Airfield was featured in the BBC Television series Airport.